 Results With Rituxan

-Rituxan® (rituximab), in combination with glucocorticoids, is the only FDA-approved medicine for adults with Granulomatosis with Polyangiitis (GPA) and Microscopic Polyangiitis (MPA).
+Rituxan® (rituximab), in combination with glucocorticoids, is the first FDA-approved medicine for people with Granulomatosis with Polyangiitis (GPA) and Microscopic Polyangiitis (MPA).
 Talk with your doctor to see if Rituxan may be right for you.

 Rituxan, in combination with glucocorticoids, may help put GPA and MPA into complete remission